seedifferently/the-great-web-framework-shootout/apache-tapestry5/README.md

 This assumes that JDK 1.6 is installed locally.
-On first execution, the `gradlew` (Gradle Wrapper) script will automatically download all necessary dependencies to build and execute the appliation.
+On first execution, the `gradlew` (Gradle Wrapper) script will automatically download all necessary dependencies to build and execute the application.

 By default, the application is configured to respond to the URL:

     http://localhost:8080/t5app

+The root Index page includes simple links to the other three demonstration pages.